 7 What procedures can be used to evaluate data quality, accuracy, statistical stability and confidence levels?

-8 What methods can be used to perform physical based simulations and forecast propagation conditions during consecutive periods of 24 hours during any season anywhere in the world using numerical weather prediction methods?
+8 What methods can be used to perform physical based simulations and to forecast propagation conditions during any season for periods of time ranging from a few hours to a few days anywhere in the world using numerical weather prediction methods?

 9 What methods based on meteorological information can be used in the statistical prediction of signal behaviour, especially extreme events with a long return period?